 Our runDisney Journey

 I can hardly believe that in 11 days I will be running my first half marathon.
 That seems crazy enough but I will also be running it with my husband!
 Let’s be clear, running is not his thing.
 He works out regularly but running is more my thing.
-I have only started to run somewhat consistantly in the past couple of years and honestly never dreamed I would be doing a half marathon.
+I have started to run a little more consistantly in the past couple of years but honestly never dreamed I would be doing a half marathon.

 That’s how we started on this runDisney journey.
 Are you considering registering for a runDisney race?
 Not sure how to get registered or what your race options are?
 What happens once you are registered?
 I am going to walk you step by step through this whole process and get all of your runDisney questons answered.